Riga Airport reaches a new passenger traffic record

-Demonstrating its leading position in the Baltic region on Wednesday, 28 December, Riga International Airport achieved a new passenger traffic record exceeding the threshold of 5.3 million passengers.
-The lucky 5 390 000th passenger Airi Noor arrived at the Airport with a flight from Tallinn operated by the Latvian national carrier airBaltic.
+Demonstrating its leading position in the Baltic region, on 28 December, Riga International Airport achieved a new passenger traffic record exceeding the threshold of 5.3 million passengers.
+The lucky 5 390 000th passenger Estonian citizen Airi Noor arrived at the Airport with a flight from Tallinn operated by the Latvian national carrier airBaltic.

-Arnis Muižnieks, Director of Aviation Department, Ministry of Transport: “Closing the year with a new passenger traffic record, Riga International Airport has once again proven itself as the undisputed leader in the Baltic region.
+Arnis Muižnieks, Director of Aviation Department, Ministry of Transport: "Closing the year with a new passenger traffic record is a great achievement of both Riga International Airport and airBaltic.
 The recent ambitious investments in the Airport infrastructure, upgrading the airfield and improving passenger service facilities, have made Riga even more attractive to both airlines and travellers.
-Airport development is closely linked to the growth of the national airline airBaltic, which this year carried more than half of the passengers of Riga Airport."
+Airport development is closely linked to the growth of the national airline airBaltic, which this year carried more than half of the passengers at Riga Airport."

 Normunds Feierbergs, Member of the Board of SJSC Riga International Airport: "A new passenger traffic record - 5 390 000 passengers, once again proves the sound growth of Riga Airport, and we are very grateful to our passengers who choose our Airport for their journeys, as well as to the airlines that provide an extensive aviation traffic offer from Riga.
 Forecasting future increase in passenger numbers, the Airport is already planning the next steps for further improvement of the passenger terminal, expanding the check-in hall, the baggage claim and sorting areas, security control area, as well as constructing of a multi-storey car park and connection to the newly built "Rail Baltica" Riga Airport station.
 Our goal is to create an airport that would meet the needs of our passengers and be a place to return to again and again!"

-Riga International Airport presented the lucky passenger with Airport loyalty programme RIX Club card and Airport souvenirs. airBaltic presented Airi Noor with a certificate for a flight in business class, while Airport's co-operation partners TAV Latvia Ltd. (representative of TAV Airports Holding in Latvia) represented by Hakan Uzunosmanoglu, and holding's subsidiary JSC Riga Airport Commercial Development (ATU Duty Free) welcomed the passenger with their gift baskets.
+Riga International Airport presented the lucky passenger with Airport loyalty programme RIX Club card, as well as Airport souvenirs. airBaltic presented Airi Noor with a certificate for a flight in business class, while Airport's co-operation partners TAV Latvia Ltd. (representative of TAV Airports Holding in Latvia) represented by Hakan Uzunosmanoglu, and holding's subsidiary JSC Riga Airport Commercial Development (ATU Duty Free) welcomed the passenger with their gift basket.

-By the end of the year Riga International Airport intends to serve 5.39 million passengers.
-London, Moscow, Oslo, Frankfurt and Helsinki are this year's most popular destinations (cities) from Riga Airport.
-In turn, Germany, the United Kingdom, Russia, Norway and Finland are the most frequently visited countries.
+By the end of the year, Riga International Airport intends to serve 5.39 million passengers.
+London, Moscow, Oslo, Frankfurt and Helsinki were the most popular destinations (cities) from Riga Airport in 2016.
+In turn, Germany, United Kingdom, Russia, Norway and Finland are the most frequently visited countries.

 airBaltic serves direct flights from Riga to 60 destinations. airBaltic offers convenient connections via Riga to its network spanning Scandinavia, Europe, Russia, CIS and the Middle East.
 In addition, airBaltic also offers new direct flights from Tallinn and Vilnius.